-For a year now, we have been offering a new treatment at the USZ that has been specially developed for people with severe aortic insufficiency and closes an important gap in care.
+For over a year, the USZ has been offering a novel transcatheter treatment specially developed for people with severe aortic regurgitation that closes an important gap in care.

-Transcatheter aortic valve replacement (TAVI) has been an established therapy for the treatment of narrowing of the aortic valve, also known as aortic stenosis, for almost twenty years.
-However, only recently has a therapy for severe aortic valve leakage (aortic insufficiency) been approved in Europe using a specially developed TAVI – the Trilogy valve.
-For more than a year now, we have been the first cardiology clinic in Switzerland to successfully use this method, offering patients with severe aortic insufficiency a gentle alternative when open surgery is too risky.
+Transcatheter aortic valve replacement (TAVI) is an established therapy for the treatment of severe narrowing of the aortic valve, also known as aortic stenosis, for almost twenty years.
+However, recently a therapy for severe aortic valve leakage (aortic regurgitation) has been approved in Europe using a specially developed TAVI device – the Trilogy valve.
+The Cardiology Clinic of the USZ was the first in Switzerland to offer this procedure, providing patients with severe aortic regurgitation a safer transcatheter alternative, when the risks of open heart surgery are too high.

-In aortic insufficiency, the aortic valve no longer closes completely, causing blood to flow back through the valve into the left ventricle and impairing heart function.
-In contrast to aortic stenosis, the valve in aortic insufficiency is usually not calcified.
-Conventional TAVI valve systems require a certain amount of calcification in order to anchor themselves well in the heart.
-If this important support is missing, the risk of surgery increases significantly.
+In aortic regurgitation, the aortic valve no longer closes adequately, causing blood to flow back through the valve into the left ventricle and impairing heart function.
+In contrast to aortic stenosis, the aortic valve in aortic regurgitation is often not calcified.
+Conventional TAVI valve devices require a certain amount of calcification in order to anchor themselves safely within the aortic valve.
+If this important support is missing, the risk of the procedure increases significantly.

 Positive experiences in our clinic

-We perform the procedure under light sedation and local anesthesia via the inguinal vessels.
-The valve is inserted using a catheter.
-The procedure takes around 30 minutes.
+The procedure is performed under light sedation and local anaesthesia via the blood vessels in the groin.
+The valve is inserted using a catheter and the procedure takes around 30 minutes.

 The results so far have been very positive.
-All procedures were successful and without valve-related complications.
-The first control examinations also show very good results without any relevant residual leakage of the new valve.
+All procedures were successful with no valve-related complications.
+The first follow up investigations also show very good results without any relevant residual leakage of the new valve.

 Aortic insufficiency accounts for approx. 15% of all heart valve defects requiring treatment.
 In Switzerland, this affects around 200 to 300 people a year.
-For many of these patients, we can now offer a safe and gentle treatment option with the Trilogy valve.
+For many of these patients, we can now offer a safe and reliable TAVI with the Trilogy valve.

 For further information or referrals, please do not hesitate to contact us at the Clinic for Cardiology.